euphoriys/bedrux/README.md

 ## ⚡ Getting Started

 > [!IMPORTANT]
-> To set up your Minecraft Bedrock Server, begin by downloading [Termux](https://f-droid.org/repo/com.termux_1000.apk).
-Once installed, launch Termux and allow it to complete the initial setup process.
-When ready, enter the following command and wait for it to complete.
-After that, enter this command below to set up your environment.
+> To set up your Minecraft Bedrock Server, fist download [Termux](https://f-droid.org/repo/com.termux_1000.apk).
+Once installed, launch Termux and allow it to finish initial setup.
+Then run the following command to initialize the Bedrux environment:
+>
 > ```bash
 > bash <(curl -s https://raw.githubusercontent.com/euphoriys/bedrux/main/setup.sh)
 > ```

 ### Starting your server
-You can start the server with **`./start.sh`** or start it with **`./autostart.sh`** in the downloaded instance directory.
+After setup is complete:
+1. Enter the Ubuntu environment with `pd sh ubuntu`
+2. Run `./minecraft_version.sh` to create a new server instance
+3. Your server instance will be created in the `instances` directory
+4. Navigate to your instance directory and run either:
+   - `./start.sh` to start the server normally
+   - `./autostart.sh` to start with auto-restart functionality

 ---